libbitcoin/libbitcoin-system/style_guide.md

 If the order is ambiguous or confusing then use parenthesis: `x = (5 * 8) + (4 * 2)`.

-Avoid per/postfix operators in compound expressions: `auto total = count++`.
+Avoid pre/postfix operators in compound expressions: `auto total = count++`.

-Avoid the ternary operators: `auto letter = first ? alpha : omega`.

-Avoid raw pointers in C++, using smart pointers if necessary.
+Avoid raw pointers in C++, using smart pointers if pointers are necessary.

 Use standard integer types where possible: